dineshreddynaredla/react-book-repo/patterns/hooks.md

 Hooks is the latest pattern and experimental feature that's better than sliced bread ;).
 Everyone used to go nuts over [Render props](/patterns/render-props.md) but now it's all hooks.

-They’re currently in React v16.8.0-alpha.0
+They’re currently in React v16.8.0-alpha.0 so you can try them out already :)

 ![](/assets/Screen Shot 2019-01-22 at 15.18.11.png)